If you or your team has ever shied away from boldly sharing Jesus with your guests and your women in attendance, this post is for you.

 And, God forbid, one of our women get blindsided by a dump truck on the way home and never have the opportunity to hear about Christ.

 Please understand I’m not trying to shake my finger at you.
-I’ve been there, done that, got the t-shirt as MOPS as my witness.
+I’ve been there, done that, got the t-shirt.

-Even beyond the MOPS disaster, we’ve led women’s ministry events where Jesus, His Word, and what He’s doing in the lives of one of our women never made an appearance.
+Even beyond the Moms Group disaster, we’ve led women’s ministry events where Jesus, His Word, and what He’s doing in the lives of one of our women never made an appearance.

 When we exclude Jesus from our events it communicates: